christinespades/ildz-compiler/README.md

 # ildz-compiler
-> **Status:** Development is currently paused.
-This repository is preserved for future continuation.

 ## Overview
 Compiler for the **Ildz programming language**, a minimal low-level language that compiles **directly to x86/x86-64 machine code** and produces native **Windows PE executables**.
 There is no intermediate runtime, virtual machine, or external dependency layer.